talhaguy/electron-pomodoro/e2e-electron/README.md

 ## Run tests

-In the UI package, `ng-fe-pomodoro`, run the following command to build for e2e.
+In the UI package, `ng-ui`, run the following command to build for e2e.

 ```
 npm run build:e2e